POSEIDON.visuals

 p (matplotlib PatchCollection)

-POSEIDON.visuals.plot_geometry(planet, star, model, atmosphere, plot_labels=True)
+POSEIDON.visuals.plot_geometry(planet, star, model, atmosphere, plot_labels=True, dark_mode=False)

 Plots two 2D slice plots through the planetary atmosphere (to scale), coloured according to the temperature field.
 The left panel corresponds to a slice through the terminator plane, while the right panel is a slice through the north pole - observer plane.